 Todoist is one of the top to-do list apps and for good reason.
 It has an excellent mobile interface on both Android and iOS, and you can of course also use it in the browser or as an OS X app.

-All the events I have to attend are shown in Sunrise so I can quickly see them in a monthly or weekly view.
-Visually seeing the times occupied by each event is much easier then having a list of events.
+All the events I have to attend are shown in Google Calendar so I can quickly see them in a monthly or weekly view.
+Visually seeing the times occupied by each event is much easier than having a list of events.
 It gives me a better sense of the time I’ll have available for my daily work and other smaller errands.
-On the calendar I’ll also add recurring items like birthdays or gym classes that I need to remember.
+On the calendar, I’ll also add recurring items like birthdays or gym classes that I need to remember.

-Rewire is an Android app that I use whenever I want to start a new habit.
-It’s part of my workflow in the sense that when I want to integrate something new into my daily routine, I put it in Rewire and I can then get a reminder about it daily.
+Productive is an iPhone app that I use whenever I want to start a new habit.
+It’s part of my workflow in the sense that when I want to integrate something new into my daily routine, I put it in Productive and I can then get a reminder about it daily.
 I also get the feel good factor of checking a box when the task is done.

-Usually I use Rewire only for the first few weeks until the habit is formed, from then onwards I would not need it anymore.
+Usually, I use Productive only for the first few weeks until the habit is formed, from then onwards I would not need it anymore.
 Try it if you have been failing to kickstart a new positive habit, it might be just what you need.

 While we’ve eliminated internal use of email in our team, it is still a very important means of communication for me, and remains one of my primary contact points.
 I use the Inbox Zero methodology to keep my inbox empty every day.
 I process emails at specific points during the day, usually at four different times depending on the structure of the day.